prkumar/uplink/docs/source/converters.rst

     github = GitHub(BASE_URL, converter=load_model_from_json)

-Alternatively, you can add the :py:meth:`uplink.loads.enroll` or :py:meth:`uplink.dumps.enroll` decorator to register the converter function as a default converter, meaning the converter will be included automatically with any consumer instance and doesn't need to be explicitly provided through the ``converter`` parameter:
+Alternatively, you can add the :py:meth:`uplink.loads.publish` or :py:meth:`uplink.dumps.publish` decorator to register the converter function as a default converter, meaning the converter will be included automatically with any consumer instance and doesn't need to be explicitly provided through the ``converter`` parameter:

 .. code-block:: python

-    # Registers the function as a default loader for the given model class.
+    # Register the function as a default loader for the given model class.
-    @loads.enroll
+    @loads.publish
     @loads.from_json(Model)
     def load_model_from_json(model_type, json):
         ...